Shoot-'Em-Up Construction Kit: Design

-Since it is possible to export SEUCK games as stand-alone files, at the height of the software's popularity game companies and magazines received many games created with the Kit.
+At the height of the software's popularity game companies and magazines received many games created with the Kit.

 Reception

 SEUCK was well received, earning a Zzap!
 Gold Medal Award.
 SEUCK was reviewed in Commodore Disk User Issue 2.

-Derivatives
+Legacy

-While attending college Ray Larabie, best known for his custom typefaces, created several games using SEUCK.
-Because of their distinctiveness and quality they quickly spread throughout the Amiga community via the BBS network, with many ending up on Amiga Magazine coverdisks.
-Titles included Monster Truck Rally, Wielder Of Atoms, Mulroney Blast and Smurf Hunt.
+While attending college Ray Larabie, later known for his custom typefaces, created several games using SEUCK which spread throughout the Amiga community via the BBS network and some were included on magazine coverdisks.
+These included Monster Truck Rally, Wielder Of Atoms, Mulroney Blast and Smurf Hunt.

-Other notable SEUCK-based titles include several works by Italian software company, System Editoriale s.r.l., such as Emiliano Sciarra's Ciuffy, and the early music game, Amadeus Revenge.
+Italian software company, System Editoriale s.r.l. developed some games with SEUCK such as Emiliano Sciarra's Ciuffy and Amadeus Revenge.